thdotnet/azure-docs.pt-br/articles/azure-functions/functions-run-local.md

 ### <a name="version-1x"></a>Versão 1.x

-A versão 1. x do tempo de execução do `host` Functions requer o comando, como no exemplo a seguir:
+A versão 1. x do tempo de execução do Functions requer o comando `host`, como no exemplo a seguir:

 ```command
 func host start